VaheHak/nestworker/README.md

 This example demonstrates the optimization of two resource-intensive calculations through parallel execution in distinct threads.
 By distributing the tasks across separate threads, significant time savings are achieved.

-Funthreads takes a task function as its parameter, orchestrates its execution in a new thread, and subsequently delivers a Promise.
+Nestworker's takes a task function as its parameter, orchestrates its execution in a new thread, and subsequently delivers a Promise.

 **Surprisingly simple, isn't it?**